3 min read

 Largest Contentful Paint (LCP)

-Largest Contentful Paint (LCP) measures when the "largest", or "main" piece of content has completely loaded and is readily visible, usually a hero image.
+Largest Contentful Paint (LCP) measures when the "largest", or "main" piece of content has completely loaded and is visible, usually a hero image.
 Content refers to text, foreground images, background images, and elements.
 LCP complements First Contentful Paint (FCP), a metric that marks the initial web page loading experience.
 LCP calculates how quickly a user can see page content.
 Scores below 2.5 seconds are considered in the 'Good' range.

 First Input Delay (FID) (Due to be replaced March 2024 by Interaction to Next Paint (INP))